roboness/saline-lunch-cal/README.md

 The GitHub Actions workflow will use those variables on each run to generate and publish calendars for your district.

 ## Credit
-Credit to original author <a href="https://www.reddit.com/user/georgehotelling/">George H</a>.
+Credit to original author [George Hotelling](https://github.com/georgeh)